Giuliaf92

 • Irregular adjectives include "good - better - best" and "bad - worse - worst", which do not follow standard rules.

 We use Comparatives to compare people and things with other people and things.
-E.g. A is bigger then B. (-er)

 We use Superlatives (usually with the) to compare people and things with all of the group that they are in.

-Old - older - biggest
+Old - older - oldest

 Big - bigger - biggest